If you’re unhappy in your current role, you may feel like it’s time to leave. The best approach may be to enter into a settlement agreement.

 Most solicitors will offer you a free initial consultation.
 This is enough time for you to explain your situation and for the solicitor to advise you on how best to respond.

 Armed with that advice, you can then respond to your employer.
-Often you can do this directly or you may prefer you solicitor to respond.
+Often, you can do this directly, or you may prefer your solicitor to respond.

 How to ask your employer for a settlement agreement